Data Protection Notice

-If you take part in our Tell-a-friend campaign, we will initially process the personal data of the recruited new customer (address data, communication data, purchase data) to deal with his/her order and to issue an invoice (Art.
+If you take part in our Recommend Your Friend! campaign, we will initially process the personal data of the recruited new customer (address data, communication data, purchase data) to deal with his/her order and to issue an invoice (Art.
 6 par.
 1 b GDPR).
 We will process the data of the existing customer to check whether the conditions to receive the recruitment bonus (gift) are fulfilled and to send out the gift (Art.
 6 par.
 1 b GDPR).

 The legal retention obligations apply (see above c.).